fooltowise/NeroNotes/Nero's Notes/Serial Acquirers.md

 ·        A standardized control environment: Group management must be able to drill down into the financial performance of individual businesses.
 Because acquirees rely on all sorts of reporting mechanisms, serial acquirers need to have well-developed systems for onboarding companies and ensuring apples-to-apples comparisons across the group.

-·        Thoughtful financial targets: When selecting KPIs, it’s sensible to choose those that can be consistently used by everyone—from warehouse managers to board members—to make the right decisions.
-Addtech simply uses a ratio of gross profit over working capital.
+·        Thoughtful financial targets: When selecting KPIs, it’s sensible to choose those that can be consistently used by everyone—from warehouse managers to board members—to make the right decisions.  [[Addtech]] simply uses a ratio of gross profit over working capital.
 This is quite practical and approximates ROTCE with respect to its business.

-·        Learning from one another: Managers benefit from talk across the group.
-Addtech’s Academy offers courses for staff on sales, negotiation, and project management.
-While a lot of these are available from outside consultants, its beneficial that many of these are taught by Addtech managers themselves.
+·        Learning from one another: Managers benefit from talk across the group.  [[Addtech]]’s Academy offers courses for staff on sales, negotiation, and project management.
+While a lot of these are available from outside consultants, its beneficial that many of these are taught by [[Addtech]] managers themselves.
 Unlike outside consultants, they have credibility inside the firm which makes it hard to back away from what they teach.
 In the breaks, employees gain from sharing information on customers, products, and suppliers.

 Yes; this seems simple.
 It utilizes the same, seemingly pedestrian processes that most firms employ.
 But as Johan explained, “Understanding that it is the operation of the entire system, as a system, that is required to make it work and that operating the same way for a decade also helps drive home the difficulty of executing.”
 It is the aligned set of activities that contributes to the advantage, not any particular step in the process.